Transportation Policy and Regulations

 Op9.07 Transportation Policy and Regulations

-A Transportation Advisory Committee will be appointed by the vice president for administrative services.
-The committee will review the University transportation policies, regulations and the fee schedule and make recommendations to the vice president for administrative services.
+A Transportation Advisory Committee will be appointed by the Vice President for Administration and Finance.
+The committee will review the University transportation policies, regulations and the fee schedule and make recommendations to the Vice President for Administration and Finance.
 Committee recommendations will be reported to Administrative Council (transportation policies and regulations) and to the Board of Governors (fee schedule).
 The Committee will meet on an as needed basis.

 This policy addresses the usage of non-motor vehicle modes of personal transportation on university owned or controlled property including, but not limited to the following, together referred to as “personal transportation device”:

 - in-line skates,

 - any other mode of personal transportation that may develop for personal use.